MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 2. Separate smaller screen for mob timer (19" - 21")
 3. Whiteboard that is accessible for writing and brainstorming
 4. Comfortable area where people can sit or stand side by side without feeling cramped
-5. Adjustable sitting / standing table with usb hub and multiple keyboards
+5. Adjustable sitting / standing table with multiport usb hub
 6. Wireless mouse
+7. Mini pc used to remote into developer machine

 #### If you can, rent or borrow equipment first